ehsanpo/nextjs-portfolio/Content/Blog/getting-started-with-react-native/getting-started-with-react-native.md

 ---
-title: 'Getting started with React Native'
+title: "Getting started with React Native"
-date: '2020-01-14'
+date: "2020-01-14"
 status: publish
-permalink: /blog/getting-started-with-react-native
+permalink: /notes/getting-started-with-react-native
 author: Ehsan
-excerpt: ''
+excerpt: ""
 type: post
 id: 1431
 thumbnail: ../uploads/2020/01/IMG_1807.jpg
 category:
   - Lab
   - Mobile
 tag: []
 post_format: []
 ---

 I have been working with React in past years and know my way around it, I have heard about react-native but never had any client or idea to build something with it until I saw a Reddit post about pigpen cipher.
 As soon as I saw the post I got an idea to turn it to an app so I can send a semi-encrypted massage to anyone.

 ![](../uploads/2020/01/wsi-imageoptim-Pigpen_cipher_key.svg.png)